hexabyte23/QuarkTx/Doc/radio.md

 ## First start

 Upload is now complete, open Serial Monitor from Arduino IDE.
-Th booting sequence messages is as below:
+The booting sequence messages is as below:

 	Quark Tx v0.1.0
 	Booting...
 Serial		OK